Get

 1. Place the Chicken in a Large Pot

-First, put the chicken in the pot, pour enough water to cover it, and bring it to a boil.
+First, put the chicken in the pot, pour enough water in to cover it, and bring it to a boil.
 Then, reduce the heat.
 Depending on the size of the chicken pieces you choose, the cooking time will range from 10 minutes to 30 minutes.
 Note that chicken with bones tends to take longer.
-Your pets may be at risk of vomiting and diarrhea if the chicken is not fully cooked, so be careful.
+Your pets may be at risk of gastrointestinal infections if the chicken is not fully cooked, so be careful.

 a pot with boiling chicken